mchenliu/PowerBI_Project/README.md

 # Introduction
 :mega: This project transform raw comapny data from AdventureWorks, a global manufacturing company that produces cycling equipment and accessories, into reports and dashboards to provide management insights.
 The objective is to track KPIs, compare regional performance, analyze product-level trends and identify high-value customers.
+This project is completed following instructions of Maven Analytics' [course](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop).

 :computer: Check out the PowerBI reoport here: [AdventureWorks Report](https://github.com/mchenliu/PowerBI_Project/blob/main/AdventureWorks%20Report.pbix)